Personal Injury Lawyer Peachtree City, GA

 When dealing with a personal injury, the last thing any of us want to worry about is how to afford legal representation.
 Medical bills pile up, lost wages create financial stress, and the idea of paying a personal injury lawyer upfront can feel overwhelming.
 That’s why most Peachtree City, GA personal injury lawyers, including us, work on a contingency fee basis—a system designed to give everyone access to legal help without worrying about upfront costs.

 When we take on a case, we enter into a contingency fee agreement that clearly outlines the percentage we’ll receive from any settlement or verdict.
 While the percentage varies depending on the case, it typically falls between 25% and 40%.
-Factors such as case complexity, whether we settle or go to trial, and state regulations influence the final percentage.
+Factors such as case details, whether we settle or go to trial, and state regulations influence the final percentage.

 For example, if we help secure a $100,000 settlement and our agreed fee is 33%, our portion would be $33,000, while the client receives $67,000 (minus any additional case costs).

-What Other Costs Might Be Deducted?
+Other Costs That Might Be Deducted From Your Settlement

 In most cases, there are additional costs associated with building a strong case.
 These may include: